Welcome to today's edition of the Rush 24-7 podcast.

 Show the country who you are.

-uh, which is run by an associate of some sort of Ward Churchill's.
+Now, in addition to recreate68.org, which is run by associate of some sort of Ward Churchills, they're headquartered in some bunker outside Boulder.

-Going back to the Atlantic Monthly's blog by Mark Ambinder, February 19th of this year, there's a new talking point this week from Team Obama about the unpalatable prospects of a brokered convention.
+In addition to Al Sharpton suggesting there would be demonstrations if Obama's denied the nomination, going back to the Atlantic Monthly's blog by Mark Ambinder, February 19th of this year, there's a new talking point this week from Team Obama about the unpalatable prospects of a brokered convention.

 2008 will be just like 1968, but worse.

-And these words that I'm going to read too, you're spoken to by Obama ally Doug Wilder, who ran for governor of Virginia, and for whom the Wilder effect is named, the Wilder effect is white voters lying to pollsters, saying, Yeah, I'll vote for the black guy, because they don't want the polsters to think they're racists.
+And these words, and I'm going to read to you, you're spoken to by Obama ally Doug Wilder, who ran for governor of Virginia, and for whom the Wilder effect is named.

-Then we get to the polling booth and the privacy of the voting booth, they don't vote for the black guy, and so all these pre-election polls showing all this massive support for black candidates turns out to be not so massive.
+Then we get to the polling booth and the privacy of the voting booth, they don't vote for the black guy.

 That's known as the Wilder effect.

-I mean, he was a California.
+I mean, he was California.

-He was ahead of George Duke Majin.
+He was ahead of George Duke Majin in the final pre-election poll for governor of California.

-So the pollsters started looking at uh the the Bradley effect and the Wilder effect, and there's the reverse Wilder effect, a double the double reverse Wilder effect, all these analysis.
+And there's the reverse Wilder effect, the double reverse Wilder effect, all these analysis.

 So here's Doug Wilder.